WahabMam/Univariate_Linear_Regression/README.md

 ## Overview

-This exercise is part of a course on Coursera, specifically from the Andrew Ng's machine learning course.
+This exercise is part of a course on Coursera, specifically from the Andrew Ng's machine learning specializaion course.
 The purpose of this repository is to serve as a reference and guide for anyone interested in understanding and implementing univariate linear regression.

 ## Contents

-- **Linear_Regression_Exercise.ipynb:** This Jupyter Notebook contains the code and instructions for the univariate linear regression exercise.
+- **Linear_Regression_Exercise.ipynb:** This Jupyter Notebook contains the code and instructions for the univariate linear regression exercise (both pdf and notebook).

 ## Instructions